Joint Continuous and Discrete Model Selection via Submodularity: Solving an Equivalent Problem

-can be solved in polynomial time. \end{corollary} \begin{proof} It follows from the corollary's assumptions that Assumptions 1, 2, and 3 are satisfied by the lattices $(\mathbb{R}^n_{\geq 0},\leq)$, $(\lattwo,\leqtwo)$, and the functions $\eta:\mathbb{R}^n_{\geq 0}\rightarrow \lattwo$, $f:\mathbb{R}^n_{\geq 0}\rightarrow\mathbb{R}$ and $g:\lattwo\rightarrow\mathbb{R}$.
-By Theorem \ref{thm:main_result}, we can solve the problem \eqref{eq:lattice_opt_problem} by instead minimizing the submodular function $H$ over $\lattwo$, i.e., problem \eqref{eq:lattice_opt_prob_relax}.
-Submodular function minimization has polynomial complexity in both $\vert\lattwo\vert$, which is finite by assumption, and the number of function evaluations of $H$.
-Because $f$ is convex, evaluating $H$ is also a polynomial time operation, and the complexity of solving \eqref{eq:lattice_opt_prob_relax} is polynomial. \end{proof} Our theory is agnostic to the choice of subroutines both for evaluating $H$ and solving the set function minimization problem.
-If we assume $f$ is convex, evaluate it through convex optimization, and use projected subgradient descent on the Lov\`asz extension of $H$ as the algorithm for solving the set function minimization, we recover exactly the approach proposed by \cite{eloptimal}.
+Our theory is completely agnostic to the choice of algorithms for both evaluating $H$ and solving the discrete optimization problem \eqref{eq:lattice_opt_prob_relax}.
+In particular, if we assume $f$ is convex, evaluate it through convex optimization, and use projected subgradient descent on the Lov\`asz extension of $g+H$ as the algorithm for solving the set function minimization, we recover exactly the approach proposed by \cite{eloptimal}.